10 Best Family Resorts and Hotels in Hawaii

 The Big Island's Fairmont Orchid is one of the best family resorts in Hawaii (Photo: Fairmont Orchid)

 The Big Island’s Kohala Coast is known for its striking volcanic landscape where jet-black lava contrasts with vibrant greenery.
-On this lush coast you’ll find Fairmont Orchid, a luxury hotel surrounded by fragrant gardens, koi ponds, and waterfalls.
+On this otherworldly yet lush coast, you’ll find Fairmont Orchid, a luxury hotel surrounded by fragrant gardens, koi ponds, and waterfalls.
 The guest rooms are spacious and attractive, the cuisine leans local, and service is stellar.

-This family-friendly Hawaii hotel’s beach is situated on a protected cove of turquoise water, perfect for tiny splashers.
+Something I love about this family-friendly Hawaii hotel is that its beach is situated on a protected cove of turquoise water, perfect for tiny splashers.
 You’ll view sea turtles at play, and if you’re lucky, dolphins and humpback whales just a bit further offshore.
-For a taste of the island’s rich folklore and traditions, join in on some of Fairmont Orchid’s experiential programming: hula lessons to coconut frond weaving are among the highlights.
+For a taste of the island’s rich folklore and traditions, join in on some of Fairmont Orchid’s experiential programming: hula lessons and coconut frond weaving are among the highlights.

 2. Wailea Beach Resort